 Flying from Bari to Croatia

-Volotea have direct flights from Bari to Croatia once a week in summer (June, July and August).
-Their flights are a convenient way of making the hop across the Adriatic very, very quickly!
-(Flight time is about an hour.)
-However, as these flights only operate once a week, making use of the Jadrolinija ferry mentioned is likely to be more useful to most travellers.
+These flights are a convenient way of making the hop across the Adriatic very, very quickly!
+(The flight time is about an hour.)
+However, as these flights only operate once a week, making use of the Jadrolinija ferry mentioned above is likely to be more useful to most travellers.

 Flights from the UK to Bari